Stocks end mixed as traders parse next rate move by the Fed

 “In markets, timing is everything, and the delayed reaction from the Fed has investors convinced that aggressive policy tightening is on the horizon,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

+Gains in energy stocks, retailers and other companies that rely on consumer spending accounted for much of the S&P 500's modest rise, keeping losses in the technology and communications sectors in check.

+Most Fed officials agreed during their meeting last month that faster interest rate hikes would be needed “if inflation does not move down” as the central bank's policymaking committee expects.
+As recently as December, Fed officials forecast that inflation, based on their preferred measure, would fall to an annual rate of 2.6%.
+It is currently 5.8%.

-Fed policymakers agree the central bank should begin raising interest rates next month, they differ on how quickly to do so.
+But Fed policymakers differ on how quickly to raise rates.
 On Monday, James Bullard, president of the Federal Reserve Bank of St. Louis, repeated his call for the Fed to take the aggressive step of raising its benchmark short-term rate by a full percentage point by July 1.
 Esther George, president of the Kansas City Fed, expressed support for a more "gradual" approach.
 And Mary Daly of the San Francisco Fed declined to commit herself to more than a modest rate hike next month.

-Technology and communications stocks were the heaviest weights on the broader market, offsetting gains in energy, industrials and other sectors.
-Microsoft fell 0.3% and Facebook's parent, Meta, shed 2.6%.
+Most analysts expect Fed officials to raise that forecast at their next meeting, in mid-March, to reflect the acceleration of consumer prices.
+Inflation has reached its highest pace in four decades, hammering household budgets and wiping out the benefit of rising wages.

 Rising inflation has been crimping profits and revenue for businesses in a wide range of industries.
 Many companies have been raising prices to offset the costs, including cereal maker Kellogg.
 That has raised concerns that consumers could eventually pull back spending, though the latest report from the Commerce Department shows that retail sales remained strong in January as the threat of the omicron variant of COVID-19 faded.